alenashch/Forum-discussion-system/doc/20201712-Sprint-Retrospective-3.md

 ## Adjustments for next Sprint Plan
 - I believe planning went better than in previous weeks, but we can still improve.
 Perhaps more communication and more careful planning before coding will help.
+- More active communication from all members would have been better
+- More active reviewers for merge request would have also improved our code quality